-At long last, our trees are leafing out, and they are wonderfully silhouetted against the fine inky darkness of springtime.
-Always, or most of time, there are clouds after nightfall, but Luna is something wondrous to behold on evenings when the rain clouds roll away for a while, and she can actually be seen riding the night sky.
+At long last, northern trees are leafing out, and they are wonderfully silhouetted against the fine inky darkness of springtime.
+You can't see the buds in this photo, but trust me, they are there.
+Night skies are often cloudy, but Luna is wondrous to behold on evenings when the rain clouds roll away, and she can be seen dancing up there in the night sky.

-Naming meteor showers for the constellations or stars where they seem to start their journey is a common thing.
-The Perseid meteor showers (visible from July 17 to August 24 this year) are associated with the Swift-Tuttle comet, and they are named for their radiant or apparent point of origin in the constellation Perseus.
-Autumn's Orionid meteor showers (visible for most of October and peaking on October 20/21 this year) are named for the mighty constellation Orion, and they are also associated with Halley's Comet - that makes them near kin to this month's light show.
-A lifelong comet enthusiast and observer of meteor showers, I have probably spent years watching them race through the night sky, but I have yet to capture a good photo of Halley's castaway children, or Swift-Tuttle's offspring either.
+Naming meteor showers for the constellations or stars where they seem to start their journey is common.
+The Perseid meteor shower (visible in August) is debris from the Swift-Tuttle comet and is named after its apparent radiant in the constellation Perseus.
+Autumn's Orionid meteor shower (visible from October 2 to November 7 this year) is named after the mighty constellation Orion, and its radiant is just north of Orion's red super giant, Betelgeuse.
+The Orionid shower is also associated with Halley's Comet, and so it is cosmic kin to this month's splendid light show.
+A lifelong comet enthusiast and observer of meteor showers, I have probably spent years watching them race across the night sky, but I have yet to capture a good photo of either Halley's castaway children or Swift-Tuttle's offspring.

 We also know May's great golden moon as the: Alewife Moon, Blossom Moon, Bottlebrush Moon, Bright Moon, Budding Moon, Corn Planting Moon, Death Moon, Dragon Moon, Dyad Moon, Fawns Moon, Field Maker Moon, Fifth Moon, Fish Moon, Flowering Moon, Frog Moon, Frogs Return Moon, Geese Go North Moon, Geese Moon, Grass Moon, Green Leaf Moon, Hare Moon, Hoeing Corn Moon, Idle Moon, Iris Moon, Joy Moon, Leaf Dancing Moon, Leaves Appear Moon, Leaves Tender Moon, Lily of the Valley Moon, Little Corn Moon, Little Finger Moon, Magnolia Moon, Merry Moon, Milk Moon, Moon of Big Leaf, Moon of the Strawberry, Moon of the Camas Harvest, Moon of Waiting, Moon To Plant, Moon When Corn is Planted, Moon When Ponies Shed Their Fur, Moon When the Buffalo Plant is in Flower, Moon When the Leaves Are Green, Moon When the Little Flowers Die, Moon When the Horses Get Fat, Moon When Women Weed Corn, Mulberry Moon, Mulberry Ripening Moon, New Waters Moon, Old Woman Moon, Panther Moon, Penawen Moon, Peony Moon, Planting Moon, Putting Seeds in the Hole Moon, Seeds Ripen Moon, Sprout Kale Moon, Staying Home Moon, Storing Moon, Strawberry Moon, Suckers Dried Moon Summer Moon, Thrice Milk Moon, Wind Tossed Moon, Winnemon Moon.